Pape M'Bow

-Pape Daouda M'Bow (born 22 May 1988) is a Senegalese professional footballer who plays as a defender for Régional 1 club Reims Sainte-Anne.
+Pape Daouda M'Bow (born 22 May 1988) is a Senegalese former professional footballer who played as a defender.

 Career

 M'Bow was born in Guédiawaye, Senegal.
 He made his debut for Marseille on 13 January 2008 against Rennes, coming on as a 71st-minute substitute for Mathieu Valbuena.
 On 31 January, he was loaned out to Cannes for the rest of the season.
 On 21 September 2009, the defender signed his first professional contract, running until June 2012.

 Personal life

 M'Bow's brothers Moustapha and Moussa are also professional footballers.